Messing With Bigfoot

 “It’s like training to be a mailman,” Linas grumbled.

 Algis had a lump on his head where he got hit.
-We rubbed it to rub it away, but he said, “Cut it out, you’re making it hurt even more,” and that he was good to go.
+We rubbed it to rub it away, but he said, “Cut it out, you’re making it hurt even more.”
+He was good to go in a minute.
 We went looking for Bigfoot, following the beams of our flashlights.
-We thought he had to be somewhere in the woods, away from the water, where there were tents and trailers all summer long.
+We thought he had to be somewhere in the woods, away from the water, where there were always tents and trailers all summer long.
+Bigfoot was beyond any doubt a loner.

 We knew he was going to be hard to find in the dark even though he was probably nine feet tall.
 He was covered head-to-toe in swarthy hair.
 We were hoping to find footprints, which had to be enormous.
 We tramped around for hours looking for him, but all we found was a skunk, who raised his tail before we backed off, and two racoons on their hind legs, peering at us from behind their masks.